Finland: Administrative divisions

 The local administrative divisions of the country are the municipalities (kunta, kommun), which may also call themselves cities (kaupunki, stad).
 As of 2021, there are 309 municipalities.
 Most are small with median number of 6,000 residents.
 The highest decision-making authority is the municipal council, whose members are elected for a four-year term.
 The municipal elections, which are based on a partisan list, provide a democratic counterbalance for the political composition of the parliament.
 The municipalities account for half of the public spending, financed by municipal income tax, state subsidies, and other revenue.
 The main duties of the municipalities include education and child care services; cultural, youth, library and sports services; urban planning and land use; water and waste management and environmental services.

 The 2023 reform transformed the administrative system from a two-tier structure (central government and municipal level) into a three-tier system.
 The 21 wellbeing services counties occupy the middle level as regional democratic self-governing entities.
 They are responsible for organising health, social welfare and emergency services.
 Wellbeing services counties do not have the right to levy taxes and their funding is based on central government funding.
 The City of Helsinki and the region of Åland remain outside the wellbeing services county structure.

 The municipalities in mainland Finland are grouped into 18 regions (maakunta, landskap).
 The regions are governed by regional councils, which serve as forums of cooperation for the municipalities.
-Regional council members are selected from among the members of the municipal councils.
-The statutory functions of the regions are regional development and regional land-use planning.
-They also responsible for the coordination of EU structural funds.
+They are responsible for regional development and regional land-use planning, and the coordination of EU structural funds.
 The autonomous province of Åland forms its own region, with a democratically elected regional parliament (lagting).

-The state administration also has a regional presence through which ministries and central agencies operate at a regional level.
+The central government has a regional presence through which its ministries and central agencies operate.
 These agencies are distinct from the self-governing regional level.
-The two main state regional authorities are the Regional State Administrative Agencies (Aluehallintovirasto or AVI) and the Centres for Economic Development, Transport and the Environment (Elinkeino-, liikenne- ja ympäristökeskus or ELY-keskus).

-The 6 Regional State Administrative Agencies in mainland Finland carry out regional implementation, steering, and enforcement of relevant legislation, including supervision, permit and subsidy processes, and coordinating contingency planning. Åland is designated a seventh county.

-The 15 Centres for Economic Development, Transport and the Environment in mainland Finland are primarily development-oriented organizations that also have implementation dimensions.
-Their work is divided into three areas: business and industry, transport and infrastructure, and environment and natural resources.
+Since the beginning of 2026, the regional state administration has been organized into ten Economic Development Centres (Elinvoimakeskus).
+The jurisdiction of each Economic Development Centre covers one or more regions.
+The centres have a broad range of responsibilities, including business and industry, employment, immigration and integration, road maintenance, and biodiversity promotion.

 Sámi people have a semi-autonomous Sámi native region in Lapland for issues on language and culture.